yankai364/Pirate-Dash-360-Tutorial/readme.md

 <details><summary>Show Instructions</summary>

-1. Click on **Upload and Export** on the leftmost panel.
+1. On Spark AR Studio, click on **Upload and Export** on the leftmost panel.

 <p align="center"><img src="img/7_1.png" width="50%"/></p>

 2. The file size will be calculated and if it meets the requirement for Facebook (2 MB) and Instagram (4 MB), a green tick stating that it is Ready to Submit will appear.
 Click on **Export** to export the filter.
 Save the file on your local PC.

-3. Once the file is saved, prepare a demo video (maximum 32 MB) that will help a user understand how the filter can be used.
+3. Once the file is saved, prepare a demo video (maximum 32 MB) that will help users to understand how the filter can be used.
 The video can be recorded when you start the preview on Spark AR Studio.
 Some tips on how to prepare the demo video can be found [here](https://sparkar.facebook.com/ar-studio/learn/publishing/demo-videos-for-instagram-effects/#demo-video-recommendations).

 4. Also, prepare a mini icon that represents the filter (minimum 200 x 200 pixels).